-- Joint working across local planning authority boundaries can be the most robust and costefficient way to prepare the evidence base for plan-making: In preparing the evidence base for plan-making, the most robust and cost-effective evidence base on wider-than-local issues might be provided by joint working across local planning authority boundaries through formal strategic plans or requirements to demonstrate co-operation.
 Such co-operation will need to engage a wide group of stakeholders with relevant data and investment power.
-These stakeholders might include environment agencies, national government agencies, local economic partnerships, water companies, and knowledge partners such as universities. - Fairness and justice should be at the heart of planning for climate change, based on an acknowledgement that climate change affects those on the lowest incomes the worst: Policymakers must consider not only how and why levels of vulnerability to climate vary, but also how their policies benefit or disadvantage particular groups.
-In many areas of the UK there is evidence that more socially disadvantaged places and communities are disproportionately more vulnerable to, and less likely to be able to cope with and recover from, the impacts of climate change.76 This leads to a vicious circle in which the impacts of climate change worsen poverty, and that increased poverty in turn increases vulnerability to climate change impacts.
+These stakeholders might include environment agencies, national government agencies, local economic partnerships, water companies, and knowledge partners such as universities.

+Fairness and justice should be at the heart of planning for climate change, based on an acknowledgement that climate change impacts those on the lowest incomes the most: Policymakers must consider not only how and why levels of vulnerability to climate vary, but also how their policies benefit or disadvantage particular groups.
+In many areas of the UK there is evidence that more socially disadvantaged places and communities are disproportionately more vulnerable to, and less likely to be able to cope with and recover from, the impacts of climate change.
+This leads to a vicious circle in which the impacts of climate change worsen poverty, and that increased poverty in turn increases vulnerability to climate change impacts.
 Policy decisions must focus on breaking this cycle and deliberately address the issue of climate justice.
-The Climate Just resources77 provide a way of mapping the relationship between social exclusion and the impacts of climate change.
-Further information on incorporating the concept of climate justice into planning is given in the RTPI's Five Reasons for Climate Justice in Spatial Planning.78
+The Climate Just resources83 provide a way of mapping the relationship between social exclusion and the impacts of climate change.
+Further information on incorporating the concept of climate justice into planning is given in the RTPI's Five Reasons for Climate Justice in Spatial Planning.84